Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

-The surest way to participate in a parachain crowdloan is the native way through the [Crowdloan module](https://axiasolar.js.org/apps/?rpc=wss%3A%2F%2Faxialunar-rpc.axiasolar.io#/parachains/crowdloan) on AXIASolar-JS Apps.
+The surest way to participate in a parachain crowdloan is the native way through the [Crowdloan module](https://axiasolar.js.org/apps/?rpc=wss%3A%2F%2Faxialunar-rpc.axiasolar.io#/parachains/crowdloan) on AXIACoin-JS Apps.
 This issues a special extrinsic that locks your funds until the parachain slot lease period ends and guarantees that you'll get your stake back after that.
 You can learn more about crowdloans through the link above and [here](https://axialunar.network/auctions).